CHURCHYARDS

 Effects of Closure

 No further coffin burials may take place in the churchyard, unless they fall within an exception specified in the closing order.
-It is common for a closing order to specify, by way of exception to the prohibition against further burials, that (a) burials may still take place in graves which have been reserved by Faculty, and (b) a body may be buried in the same grave as a relative, provided that following the second burial there will still be at least one metre of earth above the second coffin.
-When applying for a closing order, a Parochial Church Council should ask the Department for Constitutional Affairs to include these exceptions.
+It is common for a closing order to specify, by way of exception to the prohibition against further burials, that (a) burials may still take place in graves which have previously been reserved by Faculty, (b) a body may be buried in the same grave as a relative, provided that following the second burial there will still be at least one metre of earth above the second coffin, and (c) burials may take place in existing walled graves or vaults which have room for further interments, provided each coffin is adequately enclosed by brickwork or stonework.
+When applying for a closing order, a Parochial Church Council should ask the Ministry of Justice to include these exceptions.

-Cremated remains may continue to be buried in a closed churchyard, provided that either (a) a Faculty is obtained to authorise an interment, or (b) the cremated remains are to be buried in an area already set aside by Faculty for the interment of cremated remains.
+Cremated remains may continue to be buried in a closed churchyard, provided that either (a) a Faculty is obtained to authorise an interment, or (b) the cremated remains are to be buried in an area set aside by Faculty for the interment of cremated remains.
+The Faculty may be granted before or after the Closing Order.

 Transfer of Responsibility